-Our Trust and Wealth Management divisions, as well as our residential mortgage team, had a strong year with growth in all markets.
+Our Trust Services division, as well as our Residential Mortgage team, had a strong year.
 Maintaining and growing these non-traditional services is a critical part of our business model of increasing non-interest income, and we will continue to seek opportunities for future success.
+The Bank's wholly-owned subsidiary, Oregon Pacific Wealth Management, LLC, experienced steady growth in assets under management and should prove to be an additional source of non-interest income for the Bank going forward.